spnch1/flac2alac/README.md

 ## Requirements
 * ``ffmpeg`` (``brew install ffmpeg``)
-* macOS / Linux (... why'd you be using it with linux?)
+* macOS / Linux (... why'd you be using it on Linux?)

 <sub>blah blah blah, got tired of Music.app not supporting my beloved FLACs, so i wrote this wrapper around ffmpeg</sub>